Medically Reviewed by Angelique J. Pillar, M.D.

 Some health insurance plans, including one offered by Blue Cross Blue Shield, provide discounts with preferred LASIK providers.
 These discounts allow you to take a certain percentage off the cost of care for your surgery as a perk of being a member of this specific insurance plan.
 This could be another way to save money on the surgery you would like to have for your eyes.

 But in all of these instances, you are likely to be asked to pay at least some of the cost of care.
-Your insurance coverage may help to offset those costs to some degree, but you are likely to have a portion of the care to cover yourself.
+Your insurance coverage may help to offset those costs to some degree, but you will have a portion of the care to cover yourself.

 We Can Explain Your Options